 In consort with Professor Meriel Moore-Colyer of the Royal Agriculture University in Cirencester, England, additional studies examined the effect of steam treatment on bacteria, fungi, and mold concentrations, respirable particle type, and content, airway response of recurrent airway obstruction in horses, nutrient content, and length of the steam protocol.

 Among the findings, steaming hay decimated the bacterial load in tested forage by nine-nine percent.
 Forage steamed for fifty minutes retained all minerals.
 Diet reduction of non-structural carbohydrates in forage benefited insulin-resistant horses.
 When offered dry, soaked, or steamed hay, horses preferred the forage steamed in a Haygain steamer.

 The patented Haygain steamer incorporates a perforated spike system that distributes steam evenly from within a thermally insulated chest.
-The critical high temperature of upwards of one degrees Fahrenheit is maintained even in freezing conditions.
+The critical high temperature of upwards of one degree Fahrenheit is maintained even in freezing conditions.
 Steamer sizes vary to accommodate one full hay bag to the largest one to hold a bale to feed four horses.

 Moore-Colyer developed her interest in researching the steaming hay method early in her research career.
 “I have always been interested in forage quality for horses and started my research career looking at the effect of soaking and steaming on respirable particles and nutrient content.”

 In 2006, Moore-Colyer accepted a part-time post at Royal Agricultural University and soon was approached by Brian Fillery and Tim Oliver, who later became directors of Haygain, to help develop a hay steamer.